Easy low carb shrimp tacos are ready in less than 20 minutes and make an amazing dinner. Keto friendly with a delicious avocado cabbage slaw.

-These Chipotle Shrimp Tacos get their spice ancho chili powder, which is made from smoked jalapenos also known as chipotle peppers.
-They are quickly cooked in a pan (you could also grill them) and paired with a quick and easy slaw packed with cilantro and avocado.
-Throw this all in some slightly charred tortillas and it makes one delicious meal.
+These Chipotle Shrimp Tacos get their spice from ancho chili powder, which is made from smoked jalapenos (also known as chipotle peppers.)
+Then the shrimp are quickly cooked in a pan (you could also grill them) and paired with a quick and easy slaw packed with cilantro and avocado.
+Throw this all in some slightly charred keto-friendly tortillas and it makes one delicious meal.

 Is shrimp low carb?